 A strong, defined jawline can make you look striking and confident.
 Improving the contour of the chin and jawline can also emphasize your leanness.
 Research has shown that both men and women with a defined jawline make better first impressions and enjoy increased opportunities in the professional sphere.
 They are typically highly photogenic, too.
 If you’re ready to let your inner strength shine but feel held back by a weak chin, chin implants might be right for you.

-A chin implant provides a more prominent chin that is in better proportion with the rest of the face for an overall more harmonious look.
-It is a cosmetic surgery procedure that is highly customized to make sure that the right size and shape is chosen to improve your appearance.
-This chin augmentation procedure is performed on both men and women who feel they have a weak chin.
+A chin implant is a medical-grade, permanent prosthetics that provides support for a more prominent chin.
+The implant is inserted below the skin and covers the jawbone, creating a profile that is in better proportion with the rest of the face.
+Chin implants are always highly customized to make sure that the right size and shape is chosen to improve the patient’s appearance.
+This chin augmentation procedure is performed on both men and women who have a weak chin.

 Benefits of Chin Implants

 - Enhanced the chin and jaw contour, providing a better-proportioned facial appearance.

 - Chin implant surgery can be performed at the same time as a facelift or rhinoplasty, reducing cost and total recovery time.

 - Long-lasting results; this is more convenient for most patients than using temporary dermal fillers to sculpt the chin.

 - Produce stronger definition in the chin area than other leading treatments